hipc-book/hipc-book.github.io/_lectures/8-accelerators.md

 As the name suggests, an _accelerator_ is a device designed to speed up specific computations in an HPC application.
 Accelerators act as peripheral processors, capable of performing additional tasks in the background, thereby releasing resources on the main processor.

-In the June 2016 TOP500 list, 19% of state-of-the-art HPC systems utilized GPUs (graphics processing units) or other types of accelerators, such as FPGA-based HPC accelerators.
-Broadly, accelerators can be classified into (1) general-purpose or (2) domain-specific categories.
+In the June 2016 TOP500 list, 19% of the state-of-the-art HPC systems utilised GPUs (graphics processing units) or other types of accelerators, such as FPGA-based HPC accelerators.
+Broadly, accelerators can be classified as (1) general-purpose or (2) domain-specific.
 Using accelerators often requires the collaborative design of both software and hardware (known as SW & HW co-design).
 This close coupling between software applications and specific hardware platforms can make porting and maintenance more challenging.

-Accelerated computing began gaining popularity with the release of the first petascale system, Roadrunner, which featured IBM PowerXCell 8i accelerators connected to each core.
+Accelerated computing began gaining popularity with the release of the first Petascale system, Roadrunner, which featured IBM PowerXCell 8i accelerators connected to each core.

 ![Roadrunner's architecture](../../assets/unit-8/The-structure-of-a-Roadrunner-compute-node-triblade.png)
 _**Figure 1:** Roadrunner's architecture_